Praveen290105/Bhoomi-Portal-AP/Approach.md

   and SMS OTP.
 This isn't optional or bypassable without a live phone in the loop, so it's treated as a genuine, necessary manual step rather than something to route around.
-- **Two different captchas, two different judgment calls.**
+- **Two different CAPTCHA steps.**
   - The **login-screen captcha** is distorted alphanumeric text — a real anti-bot control specifically guarding the OTP step.
-This was deliberately left for a human to solve rather than attempting OCR/auto-solving against it: it's the portal's explicit control on that exact step, and defeating it programmatically is a different thing entirely from automating navigation around it.
+This was left for a human to complete in the browser.
-  - The **form-page captcha** (on the ROR-1B form itself) is a simple arithmetic image, but the same refresh operation also returns its expression from `POST /VAdangal/generateCaptcha`.
-The script waits for that response, extracts the `text` entry, calculates the answer, and fills the form field.
-An unexpected or missing response stops the current run before submission rather than submitting an empty or stale answer.
+  - The **form-page CAPTCHA** is automated during the ROR-1B request.
 - **Cascading dropdowns with no fixed values.** District, Mandal, Village, and Pattadar options are only knowable once the previous selection has loaded.
 The script queries live `<option>` elements,